Geometrical properties of strained and twisted moir\'e heterostructures: Acknowledgements

 \section{Acknowledgements}

+We acknowledge support from NOVMOMAT, Grant PID2022-142162NB-I00 funded by MCIN/AEI/ 10.13039/501100011033 and, by “ERDF A way of making Europe”, and from the ‘Severo Ochoa’ Programme for Centres of Excellence in R\&D (CEX2020-001039-S/AEI/10.13039/501100011033).
 F.E. acknowledges support funding from the European Union's Horizon 2020 research and innovation programme under the Marie Skłodowska-Curie grant agreement No 101210351.
 F.G acknowledges the support from the Department of Education of the Basque Government through the project No. \verb|PIBA\2023\1\0007(STRAINER)|.
-Z.Z. acknowledges support funding from the European Union's Horizon 2020 research and innovation programme under the Marie Skłodowska-Curie grant agreement No 101034431 and from the ``Severo Ochoa" Programme for Centres of Excellence in R\&D (CEX2020-001039-S / AEI / 10.13039/501100011033).
+Z.Z. acknowledges support funding from the European Union's Horizon 2020 research and innovation programme under the Marie Skłodowska-Curie grant agreement No 101034431.